volkszaehler/mbmd/README.md

 	systems.
  * Janitza B23: These meters have a higher update rate than the Eastron devices, but they are more expensive.
+ * DZG DVH4013: This meter does not provide raw phase power measurements and only aggregated import/export measurements.
+The meter is only partially implemented and not recommended.
+If you want to use it: By default, the meter communicates using 9600 8E1 (comset 5).
+The meter ID is derived from the serial number: take the last two numbers of the serial number (top right of the device), e.g. 23, and add one (24).
+ Assume this is a hexadecimal number and convert it to decimal (36).
+Use this as the meter ID.

 Some of my test devices have been provided by [B+G E-Tech](http://bg-etech.de/) - please consider to buy your meter from